chandan5362/Action-Recognition-API/README.md

 # TODO:
 * As of now, the `OpenCV` uses single core for frame extraction and decoding.
 So, our api only extracts the `20s` video to perform action recognition.
 The server might crash if you pass the video longer than `40s`.
 * We can make our code more efficient using multiprocessing with `OpenCV`.
 I will update the code in few days.
 Untill then, if you want to make it more efficient, you are most welcome.
 * Also, there is limitation on `fps` also.
-As of now, we have constrained the `fps` for video processing only upt `16fps`.
+As of now, we have constrained the `fps` for video processing only upto `16fps`.
 So, this is good idea to start with.